-460a,b-1 or 2 OPERA WORKSHOP.
-Skills, techniques, and literature used in performance and production of operatic scenes, operas, operettas.
+460a,b-0 or 1 OPERA WORKSHOP.
+Skills, techniques, and literature used in performance and production of operatic scenes, operas, operatas.
 May be repeated to a maximum of 16 hours.

 461a,b-3,3 PIANO TEACHING TECHNIQUES AND MATERIALS. (a) Methods; (b) Materials.
 Problems of private studio teaching and college-level teaching.
 Must be taken in sequence.
 Prerequisite: MUS 340k.